On bounded depth proofs for Tseitin formulas on the grid; revisited: Proof of the Switching Lemma

 \begin{lemma} Let~$E$ be the set of all tuples~$(v, \sign)$ that consist of a disappearing center~$v \in \supp(\cl_{\ge j}^{*-})$ or an exposed chosen center in~$v \in S^*_{j-1} \cap \supp(\cl_{\ge j}^{*-})$ along with their signature~$\sign$.
 If~$\psi$ is the first $1$-branch traversed by~$\rho_{j}^*$ such that~$E$ is \emph{not} in conflict with~$I^{*-}_{j-1}$ and~$\psi$, then~$\psi$ is the forceable branch~$\psi_j$ of stage~$j$. \end{lemma}

-\begin{proof} We need to establish that $E$ is in conflict with $I^{*-}_{j-1}$ and all $1$-branches $\psi$ occurring before $\psi_j$.
+\begin{proof}We need to establish that $E$ is in conflict with $I^{*-}_{j-1}$ and all $1$-branches $\psi$ occurring before $\psi_j$.
 Towards contradiction suppose otherwise: let $\psi$ be a $1$-branch before $\psi_j$ such that \begin{enumerate} \item the restriction~$\rho_{j}^*$ forces all variables on~$\psi$ such that the respective leave is reached, and \item the set~$E$ is not in conflict with~$I^{*-}_{j-1}$ and~$\psi$. \end{enumerate} Note that also the restriction defined by composing~$\rho$ with~$I^*_{j-1} \cup \bigcup_{j'=j}^{g} J_{j'}$ would traverse~$\psi$: a center~$u$ that does not have information pieces in all directions incident in~$I^*_{j-1} \cup \bigcup_{j'=j}^{g} J_{j'}$ does not force any incident variables.
 In this case the assignment induced by $I^{*-}_{j-1}$ along with the signature~$\sign$ of~$u$ is not defined in all directions incident to~$u$.
 Hence since~$E$ is not in conflict with~$I^{*-}_{j-1}$ and~$\psi$ it holds that all variables forced by $\cl_{\ge j}^{*-}$ on~$\psi$ are incident to centers~$u\in\supp(J_{j'})$ for~$j' \geq j$ with information pieces in all directions incident to~$u$ present in~$I_{j-1}^*\cup J_{j'}$.

 Let us construct a possible forcing information $J'_j$ that could have been used in stage $j$ of the construction of the extended canonical decision tree to force the branch $\psi$.
 On the non-chosen centers the set~$J'_j$ contains the pieces of~$\pi$ needed to force all variables on~$\psi$.
 On the chosen centers the set~$J'_j$ consists of information pieces as given by the partial assignments defined by signatures~$(v,\sign) \in E$ such that there is a variable on~$\psi$ whose associated center is~$v$.
 These information pieces are pairwise locally consistent with~$I_{j-1}^{*-}$ as~$E$ is not in conflict with~$I^{*-}_{j-1}$ and~$\psi$.
 Furthermore, these force the input to traverse~$\psi$ as these information pieces are the same as used in~$I^*_{j-1} \cup \bigcup_{j'=j}^{g} J_{j'}$. \end{proof}

 \Cref{lem:found-force} shows that the above procedure, once it reaches \cref{step-5}, indeed identifies the forceable branch~$\psi_j$ of stage~$j$.
 It remains to argue that the information sets~$J_j, K_{j}^{j-1}$ and~$I^{j+1}_j$ can be recovered.
 We closely follow the argument presented in the proof outline and there is pseudo-code in \cref{sec:algo-switch} in case of ambiguity in the following verbal discussion.